wodowiesel/GB-Dumper/README.md

 # GB-Dumper - Gameboy Cartridge Dumper

-The GB-Dumper is a **PCB** project for Gameboy cartridge dumps/backups via Arduino __Nano__ &amp; USB-connection,
+The GB-Dumper is a **PCB** project for Gameboy cartridge dumps/backups via Arduino __Nano__

-so you can read ROM and read / write to RAM.
+&amp; USB-connection with the SPI-Protoco, so you can read ROM and read / write to RAMl.

 The new configured software and custom PCB is compatible with +5V (mostly USB) Arduino Nano or similar.